Waseem Ahmed (artist): Artistic approach

-Combining traditional miniature techniques, such as gouache and gold and silver leaf on wasli paper, with genuine experimental techniques, Ahmed creates finely rendered small and large scale works that address various social, political and cultural issues.
-His rich vocabulary borrows elements from Asian and European art history and mythology.
+Combining traditional miniature techniques, such as gouache and gold and silver leaf on wasli paper, with experimental techniques, Ahmed creates small and large scale works that address various social, political and cultural issues.
+His vocabulary borrows elements from Asian and European art history and mythology.

 Exhibitions

 Waseem Ahmed had his first solo show at the National College of Arts Lahore, Pakistan in 2000.

 Ahmed's work was exhibited in Pakistan (Karachi, Lahore, Islamabad) and internationally, including Museum für Asiatische Kunst Berlin, Fukuoka Asian Art Museum (2004), Laurent Delaye Gallery in London, Gowen Contemporary in Geneva, Jason McCoy Gallery in New York, Katmandu Triennale, and the Karachi Biennale.

 Collections

 Waseem Ahmed is represented in international collections including the Museum of Asian Art (Museum für Asiatische Kunst) and the British Museum in London.